hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Processing arrays in parallel with `map`

-The `map` statement is used to apply a computation to each element of an array.
+Inside a `task` block, the `map` statement is used to apply a computation to each element of an array.

 ```
 completion comp = map variable_names in [range_expression] {
-  // Scalar assignment statements
+  // Assignment statements
 }
 ```
 There is no guarantee on the order in which the map is executed.